 The 125th anniversary of The Pennsylvania State University occurred in 1980.
 The merger of the Commonwealth Campuses and the Continuing Education Administrations took place in 1982.
 The year 1985 marked the 50th anniversary of the DuBois campus as a growing part of the Commonwealth Educational System and as an important partner in service to the surrounding community.

 In 1989, the DuBois Educational Foundation successfully concluded the DuBois segment of The Campaign for Penn State DuBois campus, a successful effort to raise $2 million in private support for the construction of a new academic building on the former site of the DuBois Mansion.
 The Mary Smeal Building is named in honor of Frank Smeal, who along with his wife Mary Jean, provided a lead gift for the campaign.
-The Smeal Building houses classrooms, art and music studios, faculty offices, a study lounge, and two computerized learning studios.
+The Smeal Building houses classrooms, art and music studios, faculty offices, a study lounge, and two technology-based learning studios.

 Three houses adjacent to the campus were purchased, two of which have been converted to an Occupational Therapy Laboratory and office space.

 Another addition to the campus is Symmco House, a DuBois family property, that was acquired in 1998 by the campus.
 It has been renovated as administrative offices through generous gifts from the Symmco Foundation and others.
+It contains the Chancellor's Office, Human Resources, and the Business Office.

 Today, Penn State DuBois offers nine associate degrees, seven complete baccalaureate programs, and the first two years of some 160 baccalaureate degrees that can be completed at University Park, elsewhere in the Penn State system, or at other colleges and universities.
 The campus has a bright future as it continues its mission of providing a quality education close to home for the greater DuBois area and the multi-county region it serves.